Engineered to Last

 Package Testing and Development Recommendations

-Pipeline can assist with evaluating your packaging with the goal to help you confirm packaging specifications as well as improve its effectiveness, safety, and versatility.
+Pipeline can assist with evaluating your packaging to help you confirm packaging specifications as well as improve its effectiveness, safety, and versatility.
 Whether evaluating a container's effectiveness or providing a preliminary performance appraisal per Title 49 Code of Federal Regulations, our partnership with key suppliers can facilitate the following package testing as part of their analysis:

 §178.603 Drop Test